Gambia Food Guide

 Drink bottled water in Gambia

-In Gambia, it's advisable to drink bottled water with intact seals, especially in rural areas and smaller towns.
+Stick to bottled water with the seal intact, particularly in rural areas and smaller towns.

 Be aware of common food allergens in Gambia